Hochopepper/SwordToShield/Character_Creation/Classes/Warlock.md

 ## Demon
 The void grants you strength.
 Thanks to your pact with a demon the prospects of destruction are verily in your favor.

+### Pact Feature: Call of The Void (level 1)
+As a reaction to another creature hitting an attack you may fill their head with the sickening influence of the void, forcing them to reroll the attack.

 ### Pact Feature: Demon's Wrath (level 5)
-Whenever you roll a natural 20 on an attack that attack deals an additional damage die of damage.
+Whenever you roll a 19 or a 20 on an attack that attack deals an additional damage die of damage.

+### Pact Boon: Maddening Gaze
+As an action on your turn you may expend 5 hit dice and expell a 40 foot cone of maddening energy from your eyes.
+Any creature within the area must make a wisdom saving throw or become distraught with maddness, dropping their wisdom, intelligence, and charisma scores to 4 and incapacitating them for 1 minute.

 ### Pact Spells
 You are granted additional spells by your patron at different levels, these